-By the Song Dynasty it was recorded that many diseases could be cured through proper diet and eating the right food.
-The development of cooking skills and lists of food for curing ailments intensified during the Jin, Yuan and Qing dynasties.
+By the Song dynasty (960-1279) it was recorded that many diseases could be cured through proper diet and eating the right food.
+The development of cooking skills and lists of food for curing ailments intensified during the Jin, Yuan, and Qing dynasties.

 Different foods were classified according to their perceived nature.
 They might be han (cold/yin), liang (cool/yin), ping (neutral), wen (slightly warm/yang), and ri (hot/yang).
 Han and liang foods were believed to reduce fever, relieve thirstiness and coughs while wen, warm foods reduce running noses, headache, etc...

-Han food (cold food) includes bitter gourd, lotus, water melon, sugar cane, tomato, banana, dong gourd, yellow gourd, snail, crab, etc...
+- Han food (cold food) includes bitter gourd, lotus, watermelon, sugar cane, tomato, banana, wax gourd, yellow gourd, snail, crab, etc...

-Wen food (mild food) includes apricot, ginger, spring onion, onion, papaya, glutinous rice, wine, vinegar, almond, dates, venison, prawn, fish, chicken meat, beef, goat meat, liver, ham, etc...
-Wen and hot food such as apricot stimulates blood circulation and nurtures the heart and lungs.
+- Wen food (mild food) includes apricot, ginger, spring onion, onion, papaya, glutinous rice, wine, vinegar, almond, dates, venison, prawn, fish, chicken meat, beef, goat meat, liver, ham, etc...
+Wen and hot food such as apricot stimulate blood circulation and nurture the heart and lungs.

 Knowing the nature of individual foods enables the Chinese to eat the proper food to nurture the various internal organs, balance the yin and yang, and enhance the qi of the body.